geeknoid/Undertaker/README.md

 * `--continue-on-load-errors` lets you specify that the program should continue to run even if some assemblies fail to load.

+* `--verbose` lets you specify that the program should output progress reports as it runs.
+This is useful for understanding what the tool is doing and how long it will take to complete.

 If you don't specify any of the explicit output options, the tool will default to generating output files in the current working directory with the following names: